 A seamless customer experience across all channels

 According to the IAB Australia, almost half of purchases in Australia each month are made on a mobile phone.
 The industries with the highest percentage of mobile purchases compared to other purchase channels are games and apps (54%), followed by fashion (49%), digital entertainment (44%), entertainment tickets (43%) and, finally, travel (41%).

-It’s nothing new that our e-commerce sites must be mobile responsive – these days to provide a truly impressive experience, we have to streamline the customer journey across multiple channels, including your physical store if you have one.
+It’s nothing new that our e-commerce sites must be mobile responsive.
+To provide a truly impressive experience, we have to streamline the customer journey across multiple channels, including your physical store if you have one.

-In a survey by British tourism business, TUI, it was found that almost a third of their customers began their customer journey through a different channel to the one on which they eventually made a purchase.
-They found many of these customers researched in-store then purchased online or researched online and then purchased in-store.
+In a survey by British tourism business, TUI, it was found that almost a third of their customers began their through a different channel to the one on which they eventually made a purchase.
+They found many of these customers researched in-store then purchased online.
+Or vice-versa, researched online and then purchased in-store.

 So TUI developed an omnichannel strategy to connect the customer’s in-store experience with their home experience to make it as seamless as possible.
 A user who has started their holiday research at home could visit a store, login to their account and continue their research using touchscreens and interactive maps with the help of a travel consultant.
 Alternatively, new users could start their research in-store and save their information to continue on mobile, tablet or desktop once they had returned home.

 TUI tapped into the emotions of store visitors, allowing them to browse through potential holiday destinations according to their mood on the day.
 Nurturing the emotional side of the customer journey doesn’t end at purchase either.
-Once customers booked their holiday, they were encouraged to take an in-store selfie and share it on social media, building excitement towards their holiday and enhancing their overall experience.
+Once customers booked their holiday, they were encouraged to take an in-store selfie and share it on social media.
+This built excitement towards their holiday and enhanced their overall experience.